d4nyll/smartscroll/README.md

 3. Compatible with scrollbar - Can use scrollbar as well as mousewheel
 4. Disabling permalink history
 5. Correctly detects scroll events for inertial scrolling, by integrating with [lethargy](https://github.com/d4nyll/lethargy) as a soft dependency (which means it will work without it)
+6. Provides events you can listen to, by integrating with [EventEmitter](https://github.com/Olical/EventEmitter) as a soft dependency

 ### [Demo](//d4nyll.github.io/smartscroll/)